Augmented Reality (AR) is the subset of Mixed Reality that powers the Mixed Reality Challenges that launched at District Hall (and later at Fab@CIC).

 A dalmation waiting in a Riga crosswalk

-Scrolling through the latest public AR images on WallaMe, one is struck by the realization that most people don't really know what to say on the walls around them.
+Scrolling through the latest public AR images on WallaMe, one was struck by the realization that most people don't really know what to say on the walls around them.

-The dominant motivation appears to be: "just checking out this free app I downloaded."
+The dominant motivation appeared to be: "just checking out this free app I downloaded."

-Backgrounds include many bureaus, kitchen tables, and public parks.
+Backgrounds included many bureaus, kitchen tables, and public parks.

 by Firebooom

-It has a full service platform for advertisers, and a private API that enables advertisers and third parties to integrate the Augmented Reality capabilities inside their apps, with the same functions of WallaMe.
+It had a full service platform for advertisers, and a private API that enabled advertisers and third parties to integrate the Augmented Reality capabilities inside their apps, with the same functions of WallaMe.

-WallaMe also has a SaaS application, a premium service that allows advertisers to manage and configure their own Augmented Reality digital campaigns.
+WallaMe also had a SaaS application, a premium service that allowed advertisers to manage and configure their own Augmented Reality digital campaigns.

-But, WallaMe is also simple enough to scratch a very simple AR itch.
+But, WallaMe was also simple enough to scratch a very simple AR itch.

-So that's the AR app we're working with.
+So that's the AR app you worked with.

-And speaking of simplicity, one upside to the current crop of AR apps: the companies are so small, an inquiry is likely to get a response from the founder and/or CEO.
+And speaking of simplicity, one upside to the reigning crop of AR apps: the companies were so small that an inquiry was likely to get a response from the founder and/or CEO.

 That was the case with WallaMe.
-When we had some trouble handling images, we got a response from CEO Stefano Iotti.
+When you had some trouble handling images, you got a response from CEO Stefano Iotti.

-When we told him we were thinking of using WallaMe in a game, he was encouraging, offering this sentence to be added to this site: "WallaMe allows you to hide and share messages in the real world, that can be seen only by those you want."
+When you told him you were thinking of using WallaMe in a game, he was encouraging, offering this sentence to be added to this site: "WallaMe allows you to hide and share messages in the real world, that can be seen only by those you want."

 Done.